pingviini/whiskers/README.txt

 * Have a buildout history so you can follow what packages have been updated, added or removed.
-* Be a middleman between Mercurial & Jenkins to launch builds for all related buildouts.
-* Create new buildout based on some existing buildout.

 .. _PyPI: http://pypi.python.org/pypi/buildout.sendpickedversions
 .. _Github: http://github.com/pingviini/buildout.sendpickedversions